The Wheeltappers and Shunters Social Club: Acts

-The show was produced by Johnnie Hamp at Granada Studios in Manchester, although it was once filmed at the Layton Institute, Blackpool.
+The show was produced by Johnnie Hamp at Granada Studios in Manchester, although one episode (Series 2, ep.
+2) was filmed at the Layton Institute, Blackpool.

-Actress Elizabeth Dawn appeared as a waitress before she became more famous for her role as Vera Duckworth in Coronation Street (also recorded by Granada in Manchester).
+Actress Liz Dawn appeared as a waitress before she became more famous for her role as Vera Duckworth in Coronation Street (also recorded by Granada in Manchester).

-A clip from the show can be seen in the film 24 Hour Party People, where Shaun Ryder, in his formative years, is seen watching Karl Denver perform "The Lion Sleeps Tonight" ("Wimoweh").
+A clip from the show can be seen in the film 24 Hour Party People (2002), where Shaun Ryder, in his formative years, is seen watching Karl Denver perform "The Lion Sleeps Tonight" (a.k.a.
+"Wimoweh").

 The music video to Noel Gallagher's High Flying Birds' single "Black Star Dancing" depicts the band performing on the show.